codeexperiment/signedURL/README.md

 The client gets the signature from the Authority server and appends it to the URL as a query parameter.

-The full formed URL (signedURL) is then sent to the Data server.
+The full formed URL (signed URL) is then sent to the Data server.

 The Data server then verifies the signature using the public key provided by the Authority server.